flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/glareshield/warning.md

 - The events below trigger a flashing AUTOLAND red warning accompanied by a triple click audio warning when the aircraft is below 200ft RA and aircraft is in LAND mode:

     - AP1 and AP2 OFF below 200ft RA.
-    - LDC deviation (1/4 dot above 15ft RA) or GLIDE deviation (1 dot above 100ft RA).
-Both LDC and GLIDE scales will flash on the PFD.
+    - LOC deviation (1/4 dot above 15ft RA) or GLIDE deviation (1 dot above 100ft RA).
+Both LOC and GLIDE scales will flash on the PFD.
-    - LDC signal lost above 15ft or loss of GLIDE signal when above 100ft.
+    - LOC signal lost above 15ft or loss of GLIDE signal when above 100ft.
 The flight director bars flash on the PFD and LAND mode remains engaged.
     - Difference of radio altimeter indications is more than 15ft.

 !!! attention ""